-In recent years, advances in molecular biology have provided us with a more thorough understanding of the erectile process as well as a more comprehensive view of the pathophysiology of erectile dysfunction (ED) and other erectile disorders.
-This shift in focus has dramatically changed and broadened the management options for ED.
-That said, prior research for the treatment of ED, with its focus on the local tissues of the penis and peripheral neurophysiology, led to the creation of highly effective treatments such as sildenafil and penile injections.
+In recent years, advances in molecular biology have provided us with a more thorough understanding of the erectile process as well as a more comprehensive view of the pathophysiology of erectile dysfunction and other erectile disorders (see PenilePlus for more information).
+This shift in focus has dramatically changed and broadened the management options for erectile dysfunction.
+That said, prior research for the treatment of erectile dysfunction, with its focus on the local tissues of the penis and peripheral neurophysiology, led to the creation of highly effective treatments such as sildenafil and penile injections.

 In 1998, a consensus group known as the Working Group for the Study on Central Mechanisms in Erections was formed in response to the development and potential availability of apomorphine as a treatment for ED.
 Their stated purpose was to examine the relationship between erectile processes and the brain and spinal cord.
 Recently, this consensus group met to review and discuss the information currently available about this neurophysiological relationship and consider where research may go in the future, and came up with the following conclusions: